-Field Description Local Report Type If the Location Reports Format is Predefined, sets one of the following Local Report types: RAP Location Data-RAP location report that contains only location data Location+Date-RAP location report that contains location data with the UTC time and date (default) Location+Date+RF-RAP location report that contains location data, the UTC time and date, and radio frequency information for the cellular connection Location+Date+RF+EIO-RAP location report that contains location data, the UTC time and date, radio frequency information for the cellular connection, and the current I/O state NMEA NMEA GGA+VTG-NMEA location report that contains fix information, vector track, and speed over ground NMEA GGA+VTG+RMC-NMEA location report that contains fix information, vector track, speed over ground, and recommended minimum location data NMEA GGA+VTG+RMC+GSA+GSV-NMEA location report that contains fix information, vector track, speed over ground, the recommended minimum location data, overall satellite data, and detailed satellite data TAIP TAIP data-TAIP location report that contains position and velocity Compact TAIP data-TAIP location report that contains the compact position TAIP LN report-TAIP location report that contains a long navigation message TAIP TM report-TAIP location report that contains the time and date.
-Note: You can also use an AT Command to set this value.
-For more information, see PPLATSR on page 512.
-Starting Destination Port Note: Local IP Report does not have an option for Xora reports.
-The primary port that reports are sent to The Local IP report source port is 17335.
+Field Description Field Local Report Type Description If the Location Reports Format is Predefined, sets one of the following Local Report types: RAP • Location Data-RAP location report that contains only location data • Location+Date-RAP location report that contains location data with the UTC time and date (default) • Location+Date+RF-RAP location report that contains location data, the UTC time and date, and radio frequency information for the cellular connection • Location+Date+RF+EIO-RAP location report that contains location data, the UTC time and date, radio frequency information for the cellular connection, and the current I/O state NMEA • NMEA GGA+VTG-NMEA location report that contains fix information, vector track, and speed over ground • NMEA GGA+VTG+RMC-NMEA location report that contains fix information, vector track, speed over ground, and recommended minimum location data • NMEA GGA+VTG+RMC+GSA+GSV-NMEA location report that contains fix infor- mation, vector track, speed over ground, the recommended minimum location data, overall satellite data, and detailed satellite data TAIP • TAIP data-TAIP location report that contains position and velocity • Compact TAIP location report that contains a long navigation message • TAIP LN report-TAIP location report that contains a long navigation message Starting Destination Note: You can also use an AT Command to set this value.
+For more information, see PPLATSR on page 574.
+Note: Local IP Report does not have an option for Xora reports.
+The primary port that reports are sent to Port The Local IP report source port is 17335.
 This is not configurable.
 Number of Extra Destination Ports You can send the report to up to 7 additional consecutive ports.
 For example, if the starting port is 12351 and you set this field to 5, reports are sent to ports 12351, 12352, 12353, 12354, 12355, and 12356.
 The default is 0, which means only the starting port is used.
 You can also use an AT Command to set this value.
-For more information, see PPLATSEXTRA on page 512.
+For more information, see PPLATSEXTRA on page 574.

-Table 9-4: Location: Local/Streaming - Local IP Report
+Table 10-4: Location: Local/Streaming-Local IP Report